-63. Some of these robberies has been resisted by the security forces.
-When armed guards escort these trains, they are ordered to fire over the heads of the robbers, and this fact is published in Government communiques, serving, in effect, as an act of reassurance to timid spirits amongst aspiring train robbers.
+63. None of these robberies has been resisted by the security forces.
+When armed guards escort these trains, they are ordered to fire over the heads of the robbers, and this fact is published in Government communiques, serving, in effect, as an act of reassurance to timid spirits amongst aspring train robbers.
 A well-known American correspondent writes in some perplexity: "There has been a certain curious element until now in Arab train hold-ups.
 A train normally was guarded by one or two Arab auxiliary policemen armed with rifles.
 When it was halted by raiders the guards would be relieved of their arms and the Arabs would take whatever they found on the train that they needed and the matter was ended.
 In one recent case a train was robbed twice by two different groups within a few miles.
-Emile Ghory of the Arab Higher Committee remarked recently to this correspondent that it was not robbery but blockade".
-(NEW YORK TIMES January 24) The reductio ad absurdum in this lamentable affair is reached in an appeal by the Food Controller "to Jews and Arabs alike... abstain from train robberies in the interest of the food. situation in Palestine"!
+Emile Chory of the Arab Higher Committee remarked recently to this correspondent that it was not robbery but blockade".
+(MEN YORK TIMES January 24) The reductio ad absurdum in this lamentable affair is reached in an appeal by the Food Controller "to Jows and Arabs alike...to abstain from train robberies in the interest of the food situation in Palestine"!

-Attacks on Jews by Arab Legion
+Attacks on Jove by Arab Legion

-64. Units Of the Arab Legion (which owes allegiance to the King of TransJordan) have for several years been kept in Palestinian territory under the operational command of British military headquarters.
+- 54. Units of the Arab Legion (which owes allegiance to the King of TransJordan) have for several years been kept in Palestinian territory under the operational command of British military headquarters.
 Soldiers of this Legion have constantly been involved in hostile acts against Jewish villagers and Jewish transport, and the Jewish Agency has frequently requested the British Government to remove the Arab Legion from Palestine and thus eliminate an unavoidable source of danger to security in a period of grave political tension.
-These requests have invariably been disregarded.

-65. The defence of road traffic should have been the primary task of all security forces when the Arab wave of violence began on the highways in early December.
+These requests have invariably been disregarded. - 65.
+The defence of road traffic should have been the primary task of all security forces when the Arab wave of violence began on the highways in early December.
 Yet on December 15, 1947, Arab Legion troops themselves attacked a Jewish supply convoy on its way from Tel-Aviv to the Children's Village at Ben Shemen.
 Fourteen Jews were killed.
-This incident marked a turning point in the development of Arab aggression in Palestine which thereafter became more determined and widespread.

-66. Three days previously, a soldier of the Arab Legion on sentry duty at the 42nd General Military Hospital in Haifa, killed a Jew approaching the hospital.
-On

-February 3, 1948, the Jewish Agency received a telegram from the Jewish Community Council in Haifa expressing the sense of outrage felt by Haifa Jews at the murder that day of Jewish passengers on busses passing the Arab Legion Camp.
+This incident marked a turning point in the development of Arab aggression in Palestine which thereafter became more determined and widespread. - 66.
+Three days previously, a soldier of the Arab Legion on sentry duty at the 42nd General Military Hospital in Haifa, killed a Jew approaching the hospital.
+On February 3, 1948, the Jewish Agency received a telegram from the Jewish Community Council in Haifa expressing the sense of outrage felt by Haifa Jews at the murder that day of Jewish passengers on busses passing the Arab Legion Camp.
 On February 17, again at Haifa, two young Jews and a Jewess were dragged from their car and brutally murdered by Arab Legion troops.
-This incident is the most recent of several in which Arab troops, which are under British command, have committed murderous assaults on the Jewish population.
+This incident is the most recent of several in which Arab troops, which are under British command, have committed murderous assaults on the Jewish population. - 67.
+The very fact that the Legion is removed from its own territory weans it from such restraining influences as the direct political control of its Covernment might have exercised.
+British control being purely military, the